Are you working to address food-related inequities in the Austin area?

 Meet former grant recipients

-Last year, the City funded 25 organizations working on projects ranging from community-based “free fridges” to gardening workshops led by and for people of color.
+In the 2022 grant cycle, the City funded 25 organizations working on projects ranging from community-based “free fridges” to gardening workshops led by and for people of color.
+Explore the 2022 Impact Report.

-Meet all of the 2021 Food Justice Mini Grants program recipients by checking out our 2021 Outcomes Report!
+Meet the 2021 Food Justice Mini Grants program recipients with out 2021 Outcomes Report.
 (PDF, 4.8MB)

 Project Spotlight: El Buen Samaritano